Graph Writing # 61 - Changes in modes of travel in England between 1985 and 2000

-Average distance in miles travelled per person per year
+Average distance in miles travelled per person per year, by mode of travel

 Model Answer 1:

-As the data suggests, an English travelled more than 6400 miles on an average in a year which was almost 36% higher than the distance an average Brit travelled in 1985.
-Car use predominated this total travel as more than 4800 miles out of 6400 in 2000 were crossed using automobiles and a similar trend was seen in 1985.
-Use of personal cars in truth increased over the time, as the data outlines.
-Reliance on buses was higher than train and bicycle use and despite an average 255 miles walking by a Brit in 1985, it decreased after 15 years.
+As the data suggests, an English travelled more than 6,400 miles on average in 2000 which was almost 36% higher than the distance travelled in 1985.
+Car use predominated this total travel as more than 4,800 miles out of 6,400 in 2000 were crossed using automobiles and a similar trend could be observed in 1985.
+The use of personal cars, in truth, increased over time.
+Reliance on buses was higher than on train and bicycle use.
+Despite an average of 255 miles walking by a Brit in 1985, it decreased after 15 years.

-Taxi was perhaps the least preferred mode of commuting as only 13 miles were travelled by a British using it in 1985 which, despite an increase in 2000, was ignorable.
+Moreover, the taxi was perhaps the least preferred mode of commuting as only 13 miles were travelled by British using it in 1985, which, despite an increase in 2000, was below 50 miles.
 Train travel hiked in 2000 while distance travelled by British in local buses dropped.
 All other transportations contributed to 585 miles of travel by a Brit in 2000, an increase than that of 1985.

 Model Answer 2:

-The table data outlines transportation preference by British commuters between 1985 and 2000.
-As is obvious, cars were the most common means of travelling in the two mentioned years in the UK.
+The table data outlines transportation preferences by British commuters between 1985 and 2000.
+As is obvious, cars were the most common means of transport in the two mentioned years in the UK.